-- " unreduced early retirement - + factor 85: when the sum of your age and your years of membership or pensionable service equal to 85 - + 60/20 rule: you are 60 years old or older and have 20 or more years of membership or pensionable service - " reduced early retirement from age 55, if none of the above
+- " unreduced early retirement - + factor 85: when the sum of your age and your years of membership or pensionable service equal to 85

+- + 60/20 rule: you are 60 years old or older and have 20 or more years of membership or pensionable service - " reduced early retirement from age 55, if none of the above

 If you retire before age 65, you will receive a monthly bridge benefit in addition to your lifetime retirement pension.
-The bridge benefit acts as a top up and is payable until you reach age 65, or pass away, whichever occurs first.
+The bridge benefit is payable until you reach age 65, or pass away, whichever occurs first.
 It is not payable if you are receiving a disability pension from the Plan.
 Learn more on page 26.

 There are also postponed and disability retirement options available.
-Learn more on page-30.
+Learn more on page 32.